-With colder weather and the holidays approaching, and more people gathering indoors, it's important that everyone that's eligible get vaccinated to help each other stay safe from COVID-19.
+Back to school time is here.
+COVID-19 cases and hospitalizations are going up in Oregon.
+According to the Oregon Health Authority's latest data, cases are on the rise for children, too.
 As with COVID-19 cases overall, more and more children have gotten sick from COVID-19 since July.
-With children ages 5 to 11 now eligible for the vaccine, it's important for everyone 5 and older to get vaccinated.
-This will help slow the spread of COVID-19 to protect our communities.
+Because children ages 11 and younger can't get vaccinated yet, it's more urgent than ever for everyone who is 12 and older to get vaccinated.
+This will help slow the spread of COVID-19 to protect our communities, especially with schools opening and colder weather coming.